Lumen Field: Funding

 Voter approval of the referendum created a public–private partnership.
 The Washington State Public Stadium Authority was created to oversee public ownership of the stadium, exhibition center, and parking garage complex.
 Allen purchased the Seahawks and formed First & Goal Inc. to build and operate the facility.
 The budget for the project was $430 million.
 Of this cost, $44 million was allotted to build the Event Center, $26 million for the parking garage, and $360 million for the stadium.
 First & Goal was to cover cost overruns and pay up to $130 million of the project while the contribution from the public was capped at $300 million.
 The public funding package included new sports-related state lottery games, taxes on the facility's admissions and parking, sales tax credits and deferrals, and an eight-year extension of the 2% tax on hotel rooms in King County.
-The taxes on admissions and parking were set below the authorized 10% to preserve the tax-exempt status of the project's bonds, but the percentage was increased to the full amount when the bonds were completely paid in 2021.
-Since then, they have served as dedicated funding sources for maintenance and modernization of the facilities.
+The taxes on admissions and parking were set below the authorized 10% to preserve the tax-exempt status of the project's bonds, which were first issued on May 1, 1999; the percentage was increased to the full amount when the bonds were completely paid on January 1, 2021, with the taxes subsequently serving as dedicated funding sources for maintenance and modernization of the facilities.
+Furthermore, a clause in the referendum required Allen or his estate to give the Public Stadium Authority 10% of the proceeds from the sale of a majority or all of their interest in the Seahawks if they had done so before or on the 25th anniversary of the first bond sale.
+The proceeds would have been reserved for the state's public schools had a sale of the team occurred before the bonds were fully paid off; any sale in between the bond retirement and the clause expiration would have seen the proceeds go towards improvements to the stadium instead.

 In September 1998, First & Goal signed a 30-year stadium lease that includes options to extend for another 20.
 Per the agreement, the Public Stadium Authority receives $850,000 a year from First and Goal (adjusted for inflation), and First & Goal keeps all revenue from the stadium and parking garage.
 The company receives 80% of the revenue from the exhibition center while the other 20 percent is allotted to a state education fund.
 First & Goal is responsible for all operating and maintenance costs, expected to be $6 million a year, and must keep the facility in "first-class" condition.
 Other details of the lease include the availability of affordable seats, a coordinated effort with neighboring T-Mobile Park (the Mariners' current ballpark) to prevent gridlock, a provision for naming rights, the investment in public art at the stadium, and the giveaway of a luxury suite to a fan each Seahawks' game.